 Food is more than just sustenance.
 It’s a reflection of a community’s history, culture and values.
 Jewish food is a diverse cuisine that has evolved over many centuries, shaped by Jewish dietary laws (kashrut) and the economics, agriculture, and culinary traditions of the many countries where Jewish communities have existed.
-The J celebrates Jewish food and culture through these events.
+Tune back in to check out events and see how the J celebrates Jewish food and culture.

-The 2016 Art of Jewish Food events were funded in part by
+Our Art of Jewish Food programs are funded in part by the Jewish Food Experience,

 a program of The Jewish Federation of Greater Washington.